-11b.
-Nonrefundable Portion of Credit for Qualified Sick and Family Leave Wages for Leave Taken Before April 1, 2021 leave wages for amounts paid to your own employees, the amount of the employer share of social security tax reported on line 5a must be reduced by any adjustment you make on line 8 for the employer share of social security tax transferred to your client.
+Certain private employers with fewer than 500 employees that provide paid sick leave under the EPSLA and/or provide paid family leave under the Expanded FMLA are eligible to claim the credit for qualified sick and family leave wages for leave wages for amounts paid to your own employees, the amount of the employer share of social security tax reported on line 5a must be reduced by any adjustment you make on line 8 for the employer share of social security tax transferred to your client.
 If you received a Section 3121(q) Notice and Demand for tax due on unreported tips (Letter 3263 or Letter 4520) during the quarter, you report the amount for the employer share of social security tax and Medicare tax on Form 941-SS, line 5f.
 Letter 3263 or Letter 4520 includes an attachment that shows the employer share of social security tax.
 This amount of the employer share of social security tax can also be reduced by the nonrefundable portion of the credit.
 See Worksheet 1 to figure your credit.